exness/mock-xhr-request/README.md

   });
 ```

-Mocked url will be **http://localhost:8080/api/v2/user/:id/info**, in dev mode, and for prod version is **/api/v2/user/:id/info**.
+Mocked URL will be **http://localhost:8080/api/v2/user/:id/info**, in dev mode, and for prod, the version is **/api/v2/user/:id/info**.
-Mock system will return mocked results until disabling or unloading.
+The mock system will return mocked results until disabling or unloading.